LordZoltan/PagerSlidingTabStrip.Net/README.md

 1.2.x release breaking change
 -----------------------------

-James Ottoway very kindly followed up [Issue #1](https://github.com/LordZoltan/PagerSlidingTabStrip.Net/issues/1), which involved changing a couple of the attributes supported by the control.
+James Ottaway very kindly followed up [Issue #1](https://github.com/LordZoltan/PagerSlidingTabStrip.Net/issues/1), which involved changing a couple of the attributes supported by the control.
 In the process the project was changed to reference the newer Xamarin.Android.Support.v4 reference library (via nuget) rather than the old Mono.Android.Support.v4 reference library.